lguangyu/OligotypingAnalysis/README.md

 Note the file `mothur.output.seqs.taxonomy` is a symbolic link to the actual mothur output file.
 If you setup the environment correctly and `mothur` SOP finished correctly, these files should exist.

-The `grep` output may look like something below (showing first 5 lines):
+Output of the above `grep` command may look like something below (showing first 5 lines):

 ```
 ASV0001	4643	Bacteria(100);Proteobacteria(100);Gammaproteobacteria(100);Pseudomonadales(100);Moraxellaceae(100);Acinetobacter(100);Acinetobacter_unclassified(100);